digiampietro/hacktivity-2019-esp32-hello-world/README.md

 ### Writing text to the display

-The library functions to write text consider the display having one horizonal coordinate (*x*) with a 1 pixel resolution, ranging from 0 to 127 and one vertical coordinate (*line*) with an 8 pixel resolution ranging from 0 to 7 that gives 8 text lines using the small font.
+The library functions to write text consider the display having one horizontal coordinate (*x*) with a 1-pixel resolution, ranging from 0 to 127 and one vertical coordinate (*line*) with an 8-pixel resolution ranging from 0 to 7 that gives 8 text lines using the small font.

 Please note that the big font will use two adjacent vertical lines.